Nitinsoni03062024/Nitin.soni/_posts/2024-6-14-Open-Stack.md

 - Step:1

-  The Horizon Dashboard or OpenStack CLI gets user credentials and authenticates with identity service via REST API
+  The Horizon Dashboard or OpenStack CLI gets user credentials and authenticates with identity service via REST API.

         - The identity service (Keystone) authenticate the user with the user credentials and then generates and send back an auth-token, that auth-token which will be used for sending the request to other components through REST-Call

 - Step:2